-Many of the recent changes to smoking regulations in Victoria and across Australia focus on discouraging young people from taking up smoking – for example, bans on:
+Many laws related to smoking and e-cigarettes in Victoria and across Australia focuses on discouraging young people from taking up smoking or e-cigarette use.
+This includes bans on:

-- displaying tobacco products at point of sale
+- displaying tobacco or e-cigarette products at point of sale

-- smoking at playgrounds, beaches and sporting grounds
+- smoking or vaping at playgrounds, beaches and sporting grounds

-- smoking at or within four metres of entrances to schools, kindergartens, childcare centres and pre-schools
+- smoking or vaping at or within four metres of entrances to schools, kindergartens, childcare centres and pre-schools

-- selling tobacco to children under the age of 18
+- selling tobacco or e-cigarettes to children under the age of 18

 Tobacco laws – the results so far